The Pirate's Daughter: A Novel of Adventure

 The Pirate's Daughter is a 1997 mystery novel by Robert Girardi.

+Plot

+It's the story Wilson Lander who will find himself dragged on a pirate ship by an attractive woman, Cricket.
+He will live many adventures.

+Reception

 Paula Friedman of the New York Times felt that Girardi's "rendering of [the pirate island] is lush and commanding, despite the horror it reveals."